A Harder-Narasimhan theory for Kisin modules: The tensor product theorem

-We call these results ``Langton type'' because Langton proved the original result like (1) in the setting of the moduli of vector bundles on an algebraic curve \cite{langton1975}.
-The goal of the next few sections is to recall results from GIT from which we will deduce (1) and (2) as corollaries.
+We call these results ``Langton type'' because Langton proved the original result like (i) in the setting of the moduli of vector bundles on an algebraic curve \cite{langton1975}.
+The goal of the next few sections is to recall results from GIT from which we will deduce (i) and (i) as corollaries.